BobzGames/htmlgames.github.io/README.md

 NEWS
 ====

+Project is now considered completed.
+Thanks all that visited and used this Scratch 2 Emulator!
+It was both hard and fustrating at times, but ultimately fun and rewarding...

 I've been messing around with webRTC datachannels for cloud vars with some success.
 Project page may be in various states during testing.
 Note: for username I have to make a random one up so that the project thinks your logged in.